 I. Fines and Penalties

-3rd offense member will be banned from the club and all property with no refund of dues.
+1st offense $150.00 - $250.00; 2nd offense $250.00 - $350.00 3rd Offense - member will be banned from the club and all property for the rest of the season with no refund of dues.
+Membership will be offered for the following year if approved by the Board.

 J. Campground Committee

-The Campground Committee consists of five (6) members: Those currently serving are:
+The Campground Committee consists of six (6) members: Those currently serving are: Tony Danley – ChairmanDoug Scruggs Lisa Craddock - Co-Chair Jimmy Lewis Greg Holmes Teddy Keller

 K. Board of Directors